PinkPro/2_3_Tree/README.md

 # 2_3_Tree
-Implementing the 2-3 tree data base, using C++.
+Implementing the 2-3 tree data stracture, using C++.